-The uses and sources of liquidity are reviewed by ALCO on a quarterly, on a base and stressed basis.
-The Society has various mitigation of liquidity risk in place, as follows:
+The uses and sources of liquidity are reviewed by the Asset Liability Committee ("ALCo") on a quarterly basis, on a base position and stressed position basis.
+The Society has various mitigants of liquidity risk in place, as follows:

-- Our liquidity risk policy;
+- Liquidity risk policy;

 - Access to Group short term loans;

 - Risk appetite, triggers levels and limits in place;

 - Weekly formal cash reporting; and

 - Regular stress testing.